numfocus/volunteer-opportunities/pytables-projects.md

 https://github.com/PyTables/proposal/blob/master/column-wise-pytables.rst

-Many areas would benefit from this, but specially the pandas community because this should allow to represent DataFrames on disk that are closer to its representation in memory, opening the door to a more faithful disk-mapped representation of the DataFrame.
+Many areas would benefit from this, but especially the @pandas-dev community because this should allow to represent DataFrames on disk that are closer to its representation in memory, opening the door to a more faithful disk-mapped representation of the DataFrame.
 Also, column-wise tables can find a good niche in the financial world, where access to columns is many times preferred (because of efficiency reasons) than access to whole rows.